zroger49/multi-omics-tools-and-pappers/README.md

 # PhD relevant papers
 Personal repository to keep track of important papers and methods throughout my PhD.
-Papper of particular importance are marked with a *.
-Papers are divided into several categories (a paper might belong to several categories).
+Works of particular importance are marked with a *.

 Based in the community maintained [awesome-single-cell](https://github.com/seandavi/awesome-single-cell) and [awesome-multi-omics](https://github.com/mikelove/awesome-multi-omics).